Vennila Veedu: Plot

 Karthik is blinded with fury after reading this, and when Ilavarasi's father comes to get his money, he gives it to him and asks him to return his dead wife.
-This leads to an argument, and he is beaten up by goons, but he bashes all of them and finally strangles Ilavarasi's father to death with his own gold chains.
+This leads to an argument, and he is beaten up by goons, but he bashes them and finally strangles Ilavarasi's father to death with his own gold chains.
 Except Ilavarasi, nobody else stops Karthik.
-The film ends with Karthik crying out loud, looking at the state in which he left Vennila.
+The film ends with Karthik crying loudly, looking at the state he left Vennila in.